Emilien-Lambert/Snake-Python/README.md

 # Snake-Python

-Reproduction of Snake game in Pyhton.
+Realization of the snake game in python

 Install the dependency: